 When the IEA's founder, the late Sir Antony G. A. Fisher, met with future Nobel Laureate F. A. Hayek at the London School of Economics and Political Science (LSE) in the summer of 1945, Hayek was between The Road to Serfdom and The Intellectuals and Socialism.
 The former was his call to arms, the latter his blueprint for change.
-In that blueprint he lists the types of people he believes make up the class of 'intellectuals'.2 Before doing so, however, he makes these points:
+In that blueprint he lists the types of people he believes

-1 See 'Hayek, Fisher and The Road to Serfdom', my introduction to the IEA's November 1999 reprint of the Reader's Digest Condensed Version of The Road to Serfdom, pp. xi-xix, reprinted as Chapter 8 in this volume.
-It was at this meeting that Hayek told Fisher '...reach
+See 'Hayek, Fisher and The Road to Serfdom', my introduction to the IEA's November 1999 reprint of the Reader's Digest Condensed Version of The Road to Serfdom, pp. xi-xix, reprinted as Chapter 8 in this volume.
+It was at this meeting that Hayek told Fisher '... reach the intellectuals, the teachers and writers, with reasoned argument.
+It will be their influence on society which will prevail and the politicians will follow.'